Kintoyyy/smokeping-multi-docker/README.md

 ./install-containers.sh start
 ```

-You will be prompted for the number of slave containers.
+You will be prompted for:

+* Parent interface (default: Docker’s detected interface)
+* Number of slave containers to create

 ### Start with debugging & colored log monitoring